top of page

 Other times, we experience something and knowingly say:

-“Well, what if was done this way?”
+“Well, what if it was done this way?”

 Take Apple's "Don't Blink" commercial (2017) that captured the viewers undivided attention through the use of Kinetic Typography.
 Less than a year later Nike took the same attention grabbing visual and made it their own by giving it a very unexpected voice: